japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/monitoring/dashboard-evidence.md

 Under normal conditions, the dashboard showed:

-- all monitored devices in Up state
+- monitored infrastructure devices in Up state
-- all validated sensors reporting normally
+- validated sensors reporting normally
-- no active alarms
+- no active service-impacting alarm condition on the monitored devices shown
-- stable visibility across R1, DSW1, PC1, and SRV1
+- stable visibility across the monitored lab environment

 This represents the expected monitoring baseline for the lab.